StevenMDixon/IJScript/Tips.md

 JavaScript is a VERY quirky language, and I am going to show you how to write the worst code possible.

-## Functions
+## :arrow_right: Functions

 Functions will serve as the corner stone for writing our bad javascript.

-All of the functions that are written will be concise arrow functions
+All of the functions that are written will be `concise arrow functions`.

 ```JavaScript
 const example =()=>()